Potatosynthesis/Synthetic_Genesis/README.md

 - v0.8.2
   - Reverted Mystic Cave's name back to Crystal Cave as in Babasynthesis.
-  - Removed an alternate solution to Debilitating Heat.
+  - Removed an unintended solution to Debilitating Heat.

 - v0.8.1
   - Reverted Possessed Statues back to its design in Babasynthesis.